 After a 1,400 hour flight simulation, the Eurojet engine produces the same operating performance as a brand new engine.

 Class leading sensors give the pilot the unparalleled situational awareness seamlessly integrating data and updating the battle space picture for actionable intelligence.
 The Fusion Information Superiority allows the pilot to dominate the battlespace.

-The Pirate radar is the first in the world design derived from the weapon system specification and an ideal supplement to Radar and the DASS (Defensive Aid Sub System).
+The Pirate Sensor is the first in the world design derived from the weapon system specification and an ideal supplement to Radar and the DASS (Defensive Aid Sub System).
 With its passive sensors it allows to simultaneously detect and track multiple and manoeuvring targets.

 The Captor-M mechanically scanned radar is a best-in-class radar, offering an extensive suite of modes to meet customers’ operational requirements, as well as providing a very competitive field of regard.

 The Captor-E electronically scanned radar is the future primary sensor on Eurofighter Typhoon and has a full suite of Air-to-Air and Air-to-Surface modes.
 The capacious aperture of the Eurofighter Typhoon allows the installation of Captor-E’s optimised and repositionable array whose field of regard is some 50 per cent wider than traditional fixed plate systems.

 This wide field of regard offers significant benefits in both Air-to-Air and Air-to-Surface engagements and given the large power and aperture available provides the pilot with much enhanced angular coverage compared to fixed plate systems.